Spaghetti with Bolognese Sauce (Food & Wine) by Barbara

 Last weekend Tom wasn't feeling well -- he had a cold plus we had to prepare our taxes which he hates to do ---but he perked up when I said I'd make my bolognese sauce for him.
 I only make it for special occasions like his birthday or Valentine's Day because it is decadent.

-Copied this recipe down while I was in an airport lounge when we were coming back from a trip -- and it has become a favorite.
+A long time ago, I discovered this recipe while I was in an airport lounge killing time reading magazines when we were coming back from a trip -- and it has become a favorite.

 Sarah -- this one's for you, too -- you asked for it a while ago.
 It's not hard to make.
 It just takes time.